startrev/SnipX/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for this SnipX!
+about: Have an idea for SnipX?
+Suggest it here!
 title: '[Feat]: '
 labels: 'feat'
 assignees: 'jaayperez'